Sanbona Wildlife Reserve

 - Tea and coffee making facilities

-- En-suite bathroom, with shower, twin basins and free-standing bath in the centre
+- En-suite bathroom, with shower, twin basins and free-standing bath in

 - Private mini-bar